ColasDroin/lbae/README.md

 <p align="center"><img src="assets/ressources/data_acquisition.png" width="300" /></p>

 The multidimensional atlas of the mouse brain lipidome that you can explore through LBAE has been entirely acquired from MALDI Mass Spectrometry Imaging (MALDI-MSI) experiments.
-We have collected about 6 millions mass spectra, corresponding to 18’000 lipid images of 64 serial sections of two individual adult mouse brains (8 weeks old males BL6).
+We have collected about 6 million mass spectra, corresponding to 18’000 lipid images of 64 serial sections of two individual adult mouse brains (8 weeks old males BL6).
 Each pixel captures a region of $5μm$, with a spatial resolution of $25μm$ along a given slice and about $200μm$ across slices.
 The spectral resolution is of the order of $10^{-5} m/z$.

 ## Alignment to the Allen Brain Atlas

-The 64 slices were aligned to the [adult mouse brain reference](http://atlas.brain-map.org/atlas?atlas=602630314#atlas=602630314&plate=576989940&structure=549&x=5280.271251166045&y=3744.257593866604&zoom=-3&resolution=11.93&z=3) acquired by the Allen Institute using [ABBA](https://biop.github.io/ijp-imagetoatlas/), a FIJI plugin developped at EPFL for the registration of thin mouse brain slices.
+The 64 slices were aligned to the [adult mouse brain reference](http://atlas.brain-map.org/atlas?atlas=602630314#atlas=602630314&plate=576989940&structure=549&x=5280.271251166045&y=3744.257593866604&zoom=-3&resolution=11.93&z=3) acquired by the Allen Institute using [ABBA](https://biop.github.io/ijp-imagetoatlas/), a FIJI plugin developed at EPFL for the registration of thin mouse brain slices.

 Each slice image was built from three different channels, each corresponding to a different set of lipids highlighting different types of structures in the brain.
 Image were then manually warped and aligned using landmark points.
 A higher resolution version of the warped slices was exported, along with the corresponding deformation field and the original and warped coordinates in the CCFv3 reference.